erick2red/calendar-docs/notes.md

 8. Passing of events data around will be made using `ECalComponent` struct from eds.
    Date/time data will be using `ECalComponentDateTime` struct until we managed to get something better like GDateTime.

+9. Date/time show on every view on the application will me local time, if the event has a different timezone set, it will be converted